1995: The year the future began

 The Clinton-Lewinsky affair, which had its origins during the partial shutdown of the federal government in November 1995, became a full-blown scandal in 1998 that led to Clinton’s impeachment by the U.S. House of Representatives.
-It was the first time an elected U.S. president had been impeached, which was an astonishing turn of events.
+It was the first time an elected U.S. president had been impeached, which represented an astonishing turn of events.

 Clinton was accused of perjury and obstruction of justice, for lying under oath about his relationship with Lewinsky.
-He was, as widely anticipated, acquitted at trial before the U.S. Senate, in early 1999.
-But reminders of the ordeal can be detected today, in the cleavages of an often-hostile domestic political environment.
+He was, as anticipated, acquitted at trial before the U.S. Senate, in early 1999.
+But reminders of the ordeal can be detected today, especially in the cleavages of an often-hostile domestic political environment.

-It would be mistaken, of course, to attribute contemporary political polarization exclusively to the storms stirred by the scandal and Clinton’s impeachment.
+It would, of course, be mistaken to attribute contemporary political polarization exclusively to the storms stirred by the scandal and Clinton’s impeachment.
 But those storms contributed mightily.